strapi/documentation/docs/developer-docs/latest/plugins/email.md

 - a provider configuration in a `plugins.js` file,
 - an event that triggers an email, such as a controller for external requests or a lifecycle hook for requests inside the admin panel.

- Data from the Content Manager can also be populated into email templates using the function `sendTemplatedEmail` to streamline programmatic emails.
-This documentation provides examples of how to use the Email plugin to send emails using controllers and lifecycle hooks.
+ The functions `send` and `sendTemplatedEmail` are available to send emails.
+The `send` function directly contains the email contents, while the `sendTemplatedEmail` function consumes data from the Content Manager to populate emails, streamlining programmatic emails.

 [`Sendmail`](https://www.npmjs.com/package/sendmail) is the default email provider in the Strapi Email plugin.
 It provides functionality for the local development environment but is not production-ready in the provided configuration.
 Another provider is likely preferable for production stage applications.
 The [provider documentation](/developer-docs/latest/development/using-providers.md) has instructions for changing providers, creating a new email provider, and configuring the `plugins.js` file.